 In CM’s review, she refers to a blog [likely this one] but takes exception to rudeness on it.
 This seems to be the main gripe against the research in the books reviewed.

-It is simply not accurate or true to state that my books, or work, have “zero basis inf act” when all my work is hyperlinked to sources, and facts.
-My work is highly factual and filled with references, statistics and matters of a evidentiary nature.
+It is simply not accurate or true to state that my books, or work, have “zero basis in fact” when all my work is hyperlinked to sources, and facts.
+My work is highly factual and filled with references, statistics and matters of an evidentiary nature.
 So to claim there is “zero basis in fact” isn’t fair.

 Most people with any common sense when they read one book they don’t enjoy, they stop there.
 It takes a special kind of reviewer to keep reading books they hate – and reviewing them.
 Would you describe the above reviews as rudeness?